ThisisPatientEngagementcontent

 A person talking with a mental health specialist.

-If you have other mental health concerns, these conditions will also be treated.
+If you have other mental health problems, these can also be treated.

 Follow these instructions at home: